Peeragogy/Peeragogy.github.io/introduction.md

 Towards that end, coauthors and fans of the _Handbook_ have an active Google+ community, conveniently called "Peeragogy in Action".
 We've maintained a regular schedule of weekly meetings that you're welcome to jump into.
-Towards the end of _Handbook_ there is a short syllabus, also called "Peeragogy in Action", that you can work through with your own group.
+The _Handbook_ includes a short syllabus, also called "Peeragogy in Action", that you can work through with your own group.

 You're warmly invited to combine your local projects with the global effort, and get involved in making the next edition of the book.
 That